Call of Duty: Ghosts: Release

-Call of Duty: Ghosts was released for Microsoft Windows and current-generation game consoles – PlayStation 3, Xbox 360, and Wii U – on November 5, 2013.
+Call of Duty: Ghosts was released for Windows and current-generation game consoles – PlayStation 3, Wii U, and Xbox 360 – on November 5, 2013.
 Activision announced that the game would be available for the PlayStation 4 and Xbox One in time for each console's release date on November 15, 2013, and November 22, 2013, respectively.
 Despite the official announcement for next-generation systems, the PlayStation 4 version of the game was made available by some retailers ahead of the scheduled release date.

 Downloadable content

 Downloadable content (DLC) for Ghosts has been released.
 Pre-ordered versions of the game included a bonus "dynamic" map called Free Fall and also got Simon "Ghost" Riley and John "Soap" MacTavish from Modern Warfare 2 as playable multiplayer characters.
 However, Free Fall was excluded from the Wii U pre-ordered version, which was later released on the Wii U on March 4, 2014.

 Four sets of DLC map packs were released in 2014.
 A Season Pass is available, which gives players immediate access to all four DLC packs.

-The first map pack, Onslaught, was released for the Xbox 360 and Xbox One on January 28, 2014, and for Windows, PlayStation 3, and PlayStation 4 on February 27, 2014.
+The first map pack, Onslaught, was released for the Xbox 360 and Xbox One on January 28, 2014, and for PlayStation 3, PlayStation 4, and Windows, on February 27, 2014.
 It contains an exclusive playlist for owners of the DLC.
 The DLC pack brings in 4 new multiplayer maps: "Fog", "Bayview", "Ignition", and "Containment".
 The map Ignition is a re-make of Scrapyard from Modern Warfare 2.
 It also includes two new multiplayer weapons: the Maverick assault rifle, and the Maverick A-2 sniper rifle; as well as "Nightfall", the first of the four Extinction episodic contents.
 On the multiplayer map Fog, Michael Myers from the Halloween film series appears as a playable character, obtainable by earning a care package by completing various challenges via Field Orders.